 You can now plot the graph directly onto the geometry, showing result values visually along the cut line.

-A Strip extracts results over a width, not just a line.
-It averages the plate results across an effective width centred on the defined cut line—this is typically used for slab strip design, where design codes require moments to be averaged across a strip of slab.
+A Strip extracts results over a width, not just along a line.
+At each station along the cut it integrates the plate results across the strip width, so the reported value is the total force or moment carried by that slice of slab.
+This is typically used for slab strip design, where design codes work with forces and moments over a strip of slab rather than at a single point.

 A Strip is useful when you need: